meltano/meltano/docs/src/docs/integration.md

 meltano invoke <plugin> PLUGIN_ARGS...
 ```

+This command can also be run in debug mode for additional information.

 ### Validate Tap Capabilities

 In prior versions of the Singer spec, the `properties` capability was used instead of `catalog` for the [catalog files](https://hub.meltano.com/singer/spec#catalog-files).
 If this is the case for a tap, ensure `properties` is set as a [capability](/docs/contributor-guide.html#taps-targets-development) for the tap.
 Then `meltano elt` will accept the catalog file, either in the [`catalog` extra](/docs/plugins.html#catalog-extra) or via [`--catalog` on the command line]((/docs/command-line-interface.html#elt)), and will pass it to the tap using the appropriate flag.

+### Incremental Replication Not Running as Expected

+If you're trying to run a tap in incremental mode using `meltano elt` but it's running a full sync, ensure that you're passing a [Job ID]((/docs/getting-started.html#run-a-data-integration-el-pipeline)) via the [`--job-id` flag](/docs/command-line-interface.html#how-to-use-4).